hgol/license-texts/README.md

 ## Format

-The texts are written using [Mmark](https://mmark.nl/) (version 1), an extension of Markdown that adds syntax for different types of lists (numbers, letters, and Roman numerals), among other things.
-Version 1, as currently used in Hugo, must be used, as version 2 of Mmark removed this list syntax.
+The texts are written using [Pandoc Markdown](https://pandoc.org/MANUAL.html#pandocs-markdown), which includes an extension that adds syntax for different types of ordered lists (numbers, letters, and Roman numerals).

 ## Note About "Released Versions"